Anterior vertebral body beaking occurs in a number of conditions and may emanate from the central portion or the lower third of the vertebral body.

 Intradural extramedullary neoplasms are located outside the spinal cord but within the dural sheath.

-The majority (70-80%) of spinal canal tumours are intradural extramedullary 1.
+The majority (70-80%) of spinal canal tumors are intradural extramedullary 1.

 Longitudinally extensive spinal cord lesions (LESCL), also known as longitudinally extensive transverse myelitis (LETM), represent extensive involvement of the spinal cord, with abnormal T2 signal traversing at least three vertebral body segments in length.